shrimps-research/ES_Adversarial_Attacks/README.md

 # Evolutionary Strategies based Adversarial Attacks (under construction)
 This repository contains a framework for applying arbitrary evolutionary strategies (ES) on generic majorization-minimization (MM) problems.
-Our specific use-case is the application of ES for adversarial attacks on deep neural networks.
-The experiments conducted are only oriented to images, specifically we search for otimal noises which, combined to an original image, are able to fool a network (e.g. misclassification).
-Given that we deal with very high-dimensional search spaces, we implemented different methods for limiting the problem.
+In the specific scope of our project, we applied ES for adversarial attacks on deep neural networks.
+The experiments conducted are only image oriented.
+Specifically, we search for otimal *noises*, which, combined to an original image, are able to fool a network (e.g. misclassification).
+Given that we deal with very high-dimensional search spaces, we implemented different methods to deal with the curse of dimensionality.

 ## Authors
 <a href="https://github.com/OhGreat">Dimitrios Ierinomakys</a>, <a href="https://github.com/riccardomajellaro">Riccardo Majellaro</a>, <a href="https://github.com/doctorblinch">Ivan Horokhovskyi</a>, <a href="https://github.com/pavlosZakkas">Pavlos Zakkas</a>, <a href="https://www.linkedin.com/in/andreas-paraskeva-2053141a3/">Andreas Paraskeva</a>

 ## Run ES for Adversarial Attacks
 In this section we describe how to launch an ES for adversarial attacks, using the `attack_main.py` script.
-Using our script as a reference you can create your own script to apply ES on a problem of your preference.
+Using our script as a reference it is possible to create personalized scripts to apply ES on arbitrary problems.

 In order to launch the ES execute the following commands from the main directory:
 ```